HOW TO APPLY

 DUE DATES AND PAYMENT OPTIONS

 AMIGOS actively recruits and supports inclusion of volunteers from diverse backgrounds.
 AMIGOS provides needs-based financial assistance with distribution determined by family income, number of dependents and special financial circumstances.
 We provide amounts TBA to qualified applicants as deductions on the family fee.
 The Financial Assistance Application deadline has passed.
 Please contact email@example.com for additional information.

 The transformative AMIGOS experience starts before leaving home.

-With 50 years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
+With over 55 years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
 Pre-departure training equips volunteers with the critical thinking, communication skills, and technical knowledge they need to make a meaningful impact across cultures while staying healthy and safe.
 The New York City Chapter AMIGOS training is youth-led, experiential learning that prepares volunteers for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help students succeed beyond AMIGOS.
 Training sessions are facilitated the New York City Chapter Training Director.

 HIGHLIGHTS OF THE TRAINING PROGRAM INCLUDE: